Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Please use caution on this trail, as you may see many families out using it, as well as walkers and runners.

 Bike rentals can be found off of North Shore Drive at the beginning of the trail if you do not have access or means to bring your own.
-The bike rental building can be seen above.
+The bike rental building can be seen in the photo above.

 Rentals are seasonal, but typically available on the weekends from April through October and daily from Memorial Day weekend to Labor Day weekend.